fac-17/My-Body-Back-Project/MBBP Research Non-binary People.md

 ---

 :space_invader: to :wolf: Fair enough - we wouldn't use the first two anyway, since cervixes can be removed and we're specifically addressing people with cervixes.

+---

+:sparkles: "People with a cervix" is ideal to me--it avoids unnecessary gendering and references the entire population you're targeting.
+If you want, you could also add something like "people with cervixes, which includes some trans men and nonbinary people, [insert message here]," though if you decide to include that, I'd only do it once or twice (because it can get really repetitive).

+Phrases I dislike: Born a woman/born female Biologically female

+Thank you for striving to be inclusive!

+---

+:space_invader: to :sparkles: Thanks, that's definitely do-able! :)

+---

+:ok_hand: yeah, it sounds fine. it kind of helps with making it sound more like an important health issue than an embarrassing genitals issue, too. "if you have a cervix, you need to check it!" so you are thinking about, like, taking good care of your cervix.

+btw, "people with a cervix" sounds kind of weird when you use it too much in a row. switch it up with "everyone" and "folks", "owns a cervix" and "has a cervix", etc

+sometimes it's still OK to just say women when you are talking about general issues, political things or statistics. like calling reproductive rights a women's rights issue, and women's colleges that also accept trans people that aren't women. in this usage "women" is just a catchy short-hand for a huge varied population anyways, so the actual members are clarified later in the description.

+---

+:space_invader: to :ok_hand: Awesome, thanks for responding!
+I appreciate it.

+---

+:surfer: Totally agree with this comment.
+Switching up the terms makes it feel way more natural and more like you know what you are talking about.
+People will feel more comfortable if they think you are comfortable!

+---

+:space_invader: to :surfer: Good point!

+---

+:ok_hand: oh, by the way, don't use AFAB as a concrete replacement for female-bodied. it's more a social term and doesn't correlate well with biology. (e.g. a baby with a vagina and functioning testes might be AFAB but develop phenotypically male). phenotype is a handy term too. or typically-female body. honestly, if you just alternate the terminology you're using a lot, it should become clear who you are talking about without being super hurtful. like a venn diagram of adjectives

+---

+:space_invader: to :ok_hand: Thanks for the info.
+I think in the sections where we clarify exactly what the app is for, the language will be more specific, but in most places we can just use "people."